 The importance of critical thinking in nursing cannot be overstated.
 Patients are diverse; their clinical presentations are unique.
 Nurses must be capable of making rational clinical decisions and solving problems in order to provide safe, high-quality care.

 Critical thinking is vital for nurses to meet the challenges of caring for increasingly complex patients.
-Advancing your education by earning an Online RN to Bachelor of Science in Nursing like the one offered by Carson-Newman University, is the first step on the road to developing the core cognitive skills employers are seeking.
+Advancing your education by earning an online nursing program offered by Carson-Newman University, is the first step on the road to developing the core cognitive skills employers are seeking.

 Benner, P., Hughes, R. G., and Sutphen, M. (2008).
 Clinical reasoning, decision making, and action: Thinking critically and clinically.
 In R. G. Hughes (Ed.), Patient safety and quality: An evidence-based handbook for nurses.
 Rockville, MD: Agency for Healthcare Research and Quality.